NCAR/climate-primer-water/doc/ch6_downscaling.rst

 Seibert 2012; Vandal et al. 2019).
 While the figure suggests a given downscaling procedure will result in a usable dataset, the reality is that the various methods can include various combinations of approaches.
-The bottom line: There is some ‘art’ to downscaling, there is not one approach, and often the various methods are combined or blended based on the needs of the study.
+The bottom line: There is some "art" to downscaling; there is no one single approach, and often the various methods are combined or blended based on the needs of the study.

-From the figure, downscaling techniques include fairly simple “Delta Change” methods, to more sophisticated statistical methods that increasingly make use of machine learning, and dynamical methods, which make use of physical/process based models of the earth system (i.e. the atmosphere, ocean, land).
+From the figure, downscaling techniques include fairly simple “Delta Change” methods, to more sophisticated statistical methods that increasingly make use of machine learning, and dynamical methods, which use physical/process based models of the earth system (e.g., the atmosphere, ocean, land).
 Statistical downscaling uses statistical or mathematical relationships to refine coarse GCM output to a finer scale, while dynamical downscaling employs more physically based regional